-- 1. Finance Breakdown: Information about all household member's current employment and the income they earn from each place of employment - Employer Name: Includes all current employers for each household member. - Employer Address - Length of Current Employment: The length is measured in years and months. - Hours and Shifts Worked - Net Monthly Salary: Total amount of money brought home after taxes - 2.
-Additional Monthly Support: Information about other sources of income, outside of employment, that a caregiver or household member, or non-household member is contributing to the household. - Who Is Receiving the Additional Income (Member Name): In FSFN this is a dropdown menu that includes all of the household and non-household members' names. - Income Type: Type of income that is being received.
-Options in dropdown menu in FSFN include: - Adoption subsidy - Disability benefits - Retirement benefits - Social Security benefits - Temporary Cash Assistance - Other - Income Amount: Amount of money from each specified type of income. - 3.
-Household Information: Information on all of the expenses the household has on a monthly basis. - Expense Type: Type of expense that has been identified. - Expense Amount: Monthly expense amount for each selected expense type. - Combined Monthly Income, Total Monthly Expenses, and Net Monthly Income: This information is totaled by FSFN which allows for easy viewing. - 4.
+- 1. Finance Breakdown: Information about the caregiver's current employment and the income they earn from each place of employment - Employer Name: Includes all current employers for each caregiver. - Employer Address - Length of Current Employment: The length is measured in years and months. - Hours and Shifts Worked - Net Monthly Salary: Total amount of money brought home after taxes - 2.
+Additional Monthly Support: Information about other sources of income, outside of employment, that a caregiver or household member is contributing to the household. - Who Is Receiving the Additional Income (Member Name) - Income Type: Type of income that is being received.
+Options in dropdown menu in FSFN include: - Adoption subsidy - Disability benefits - Retirement benefits - Social Security benefits - Temporary Cash Assistance - Other - Income Amount: Amount of money from each specified type of income. - Household Information: Information on all of the expenses caregivers have on a monthly basis. - Expense Type: Type of expense that has been identified. - Expense Amount: Monthly expense amount for each selected expense type. - Combined Monthly Income, Total Monthly Expenses, and Net Monthly Income: This information is totaled by FSFN which allows for easy viewing. - 4.
 Family Situation: Financial strengths/needs of the relative/non-relative placement.
-Includes the identification of any financial barriers and possible assistance that can be provided to the caregivers. - Does the family have sufficient funds to support their current expenses? - Will child care or after-school care be needed?

-• What new expenses are anticipated for the child(ren) to be placed in the home?

-- Will the family be able to provide sufficient care for children to be placed in the home without causing financial hardship for the family? - Were all available assistance programs discussed with the family?
+Includes the identification of any financial barriers and possible assistance that can be provided to the caregivers. - Does the family have sufficient funds to support their current expenses? - Will child care or after-school care be needed? - What new expenses are anticipated for the child(ren) to be placed in the home? - Will the family be able to provide sufficient care for children to be placed in the home without causing financial hardship for the family? - Were all available assistance programs discussed with the family?
 If yes, explain.
 If no, why not.
 What assistance programs will the family need in order to help ensure placement stability?